benguoztrk/Land-It-Rocket-3D-Game/README.md

 # Land-It-Rocket-3D-Game
 This is a beginner friendly Unity 3d game project.

 This is a old one and one of my first projects.
-I wasn't going to publish this since it is pretty basic to me right now.
+I wasn't going to publish it since it is pretty basic to me right now.
 But I figured you can use it for beginners for educational purposes.
 It has:

 - 3 levels